Sakura-IT/ReWarp3DPPC/README.md

 - PatchDrawElements:    Use Alain Thellier's patch for W3D_DrawElements
 - PatchDrawArray:       Use Alain Thellier's patch for W3D_DrawArray
+- PatchDrawLine:        Use Alain Thellier's patch for W3D_DrawLine (Needed for FreeSpace)
 - PatchAll:             Use all of the above

 Recommended is PatchAll.
 This has been tested on a Sam440 with a Radeon 9200 on AmigaOS 4.1FE.